How Your Lizard Brain Sabotages Productivity

 - Pomodoro Technique

 This method encourages working in 25-minute blocks and stopping for a 5-minute break.
-You should repeat the process up to 4 times, taking a longer 20-minute break every 100 minutes.
+Using a Pomodoro Timer, you should repeat the process up to 4 times, taking a longer 20-minute break every 100 minutes.

 Mindfulness meditation has been shown to increase thickness in the prefrontal cortex, which is directly linked to attention control.
 Anything that activates and increases the prominence of our conscious mind is an excellent tool for quieting the noise from the lizard brain.